 Many of us have hectic schedules, which means it’s not always easy to find the time to download contracts, sign them, scan and email them or print and post papers.

-If you’re trying to sort out a rental agreement and time is of the essence, what could be easier and more convenient than using an e-document signing tool like Eversign?
+If you’re trying to sort out a rental agreement and time is of the essence, what could be easier and more convenient than using an online electronic signature tool like Xodo Sign?

-With Eversign, you don’t have to worry about wading through reams of paper or scanning and printing documents.
-You can simply download your basic rental agreement template, and add an electronic signature.
+With Xodo Sign, you don’t have to worry about wading through reams of paper or scanning and printing documents.
+You can simply download your basic rental agreement template, and add an electronic signature to your electronic contract.
 This saves time and effort, and it also makes a positive contribution to the planet.

 Ready to Make a Basic Rental Agreement?